Catholics vs. Convicts: Notre Dame rivalry reminds fans of Canes history

 These games, in which emotions run high on and off the field, must be won to confirm the Canes are truly “back.”
 To be an elite team, we must dominate not only our division or conference but also the rivalry games – whether they’re played annually or not.

-I wrote a column last week about the changes that need to be made to make a change in the football culture among students.
+I wrote a column recently about the changes that need to be made to improve the football culture among students.
 Rivalries are extremely important for UM community involvement in the football program because they hold significance to our school’s history and identity.

 To recap, here’s a brief history of the rivalry: